soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Datacite metadata scheme
 :   [Datacite metadata schema](https://schema.datacite.org/){target=_blank} a datamodel for metadata for scientific resources

-documentation:Digital exchange of soil-related data (ISO 28258:2013) :   Digital exchange of soil-related data (ISO 28258:2013) presents a conceptual model of a common understanding of what soil profile data are
+documentation:Digital exchange of soil-related data
+:   Digital exchange of soil-related data (ISO 28258:2013) presents a conceptual model of a common understanding of what soil profile data are

 documentation:Digital soil mapping